Suicide Statistics: 2024

 Suicide statistics within organisations

-This year, Champion Health revealed the prevalence of thoughts of suicide and self-harm among employees in the Workplace Health Report.
+This year, Champion Health revealed the prevalence of thoughts of suicide and self-harm among employees in the Workplace Health Report 2024.

-We set out to discover the health challenges faced by UK employees in every area of wellbeing, from stress to financial wellbeing, musculoskeletal health, energy levels and beyond.
+We set out to discover the health challenges faced by UK employees in every area of wellbeing, from mental health and stress to financial wellbeing, musculoskeletal health, productivity and beyond.

 New call-to-action